radovluk/Smart-Contract-Exercise/07-Out-of-Gas/solution/solution-code/README.md

 }
 ```

-To execute the attack, we deploy the attacker contract and bid through it:
+To execute the attack, we deploy the attacker contract and place a bid through it:

 ```javascript
 // Deploy our attacker contract